Pool Care and Maintenance

-Here's what you need to know about standard pool equipment, water analysis and chemicals, cleaning, and seasonal maintenance chores.
+Here's what you need to know about standard pool equipment, water analysis and chemicals, cleaning, and seasonal swimming pool maintenance chores.

-Before jumping right into the pool of your dreams, equip yourself for the amount of work owning and maintaining it may entail.
+Before jumping right into the pool of your dreams, equip yourself for the amount of swimming pool maintenance and care it may entail.
+If you keep up with cleaning and maintaining your pool, you can save money and avoid hiring a service.
 Here's what you need to know about standard pool equipment, water analysis and chemicals, cleaning, and seasonal maintenance chores.

 All pools, with the exception of the most basic above-ground pools, require operational equipment to circulate and clean the water.

 - Pump and Motor: The motor drives the pump which circulates the water from the pool through the filtration system—including skimmer baskets, filter, heater and automatic chlorinator—and returns the water to the pool.

 - Skimmer Baskets: As water is drawn to the filtration system it first passes through skimmer baskets, located at the perimeter of the pool, to catch large debris such as leaves and twigs.

 - Filter: Swimming pool filters the pool of fine particles.
 There are three basic types of pool filters available on the market: Diatomaceous Earth filters, sand filters, and cartridge filters.
 Diatomaceous Earth (DE) filters are fine mesh that has been coated with diatomaceous earth.
 Although these filters are organic, some areas restrict disposal of DE, which is done each time the filter is cleaned or backwashed.
 Sand filters force the pool water to pass through a fine sand which filters particles from the water.
 The sand needs to be replaced every few years.
 Cartridge filters pass the pool water through a series of grid-like devices made of a pleated mesh material.